 Strong earthquake rattles Istanbul, Turkey

 Istanbul — An earthquake with a preliminary magnitude of 6.2 shook Istanbul on Wednesday, Turkey's disaster and emergency management agency said.
-There were no immediate reports of any damage or injuries, but many people poured out of buildings in Istanbul in fear, looking for information on their phones and calling loved ones.
+There were no reports of serious damage or major injuries, but many people poured out of buildings in Istanbul in fear, looking for information on their phones and calling loved ones.

+Dozens of people were injured as they attempted to flee buildings in a panic, some jumping from windows, Istanbul's governor said, but none of them critically.

 The earthquake had a shallow depth of about 6 miles, according to the United States Geological Survey.
 Its epicenter was some 25 miles southwest of Istanbul in the Sea of Marmara.